Caring for Your New Kitten

 If you are changing a food, though, be sure to do so gradually, by mixing the new type with the old type, and slowly increasing the proportion of the new food, until it is totally changed over.
 Simply changing from one type of food to another with no transition period can cause digestive upsets of the messy variety.

 Feed kitty a good quality canned food when they are very young, for the first month or two that you have the kitten.
 Once they are well able to chew, then you can introduce dry kibble, if desired.
 If you have doubts or questions, ask your veterinarian.

-**Ideally, you should not have a pet kitten younger than about 2 months old; they should not be taken from the mother cat before then.
+Note: Ideally, you should not have a pet kitten younger than about two-months-old; they should not be taken from the mother cat before then.